Surya-Kotipalli/AI-News-Digest/README.md

 pip install -r requirements.txt
 ```

-Create a `.env` file:
+Create a `.env` file in the project root directory:

 ```env
 NEWSAPI_KEY=your_api_key_here
 ```

-Get a free API key from:
+Get your API key from:

 https://newsapi.org

+---

+## Usage

 Run the application: